Hair Salon Marketing Ideas

 Segmenting Your Customers

-Ask yourself why you are the cheapest or most expensive outlet in your vicinity?
+Ask yourself why you're the cheapest or most expensive outlet in your vicinity?
 Is this strategy encouraging or alienating potential customers?
-Being the same as the competition won't differentiate your offerings in a crowded market place.
+Being the same as the competition won't differentiate your offerings in a crowded marketplace.

 Ambience and Goodwill

-Offering a coffee and magazine whilst waiting is standard practice but could you do more to set yourselves apart?
+Offering a cup of coffee and magazine whilst waiting is standard practice, but could you do more to set yourselves apart?
+Try offering internet access, live TV or even a glass of wine!

 Use the following marketing ideas to target potential customers into your salon:

 - Use local public relations effectively for special events.
-For example: you have been in business for ten years, you have celebrity clients, or you are running a promotion or special offer.
+For example, you've been in business for ten years, you have celebrity clients, or you're running a promotion or special offer.
 Journalists will help you craft a story if you have something different to say.

-- Utilise discounts and offers liberally especially with the local free newspapers that are delivered each week.
-A simple discount is standard but offering sample products, seasonal gifts, tenth hair cut free will all entice prospective customer to try your services.
+- Utilise discounts and offers liberally.
+Make use of the local free newspapers that get delivered to homes each week.
+A simple discount offer is standard, but offering sample products, seasonal gifts, tenth hair cut free all entice prospective customer to try your services.

 - Offer your current customers a discount if they introduce a new customer.
 The new customer should also be offered an incentive as part of this "member get member" scheme.

-- Utilise your shop window for offers rather than just have pictures of models.
-Promotions should be limited for a period of time and, for example, the next 20 customers.
+- Utilise your shop window for offers, rather than just have pictures of models.
+Promotions should have limited numbers, be for a specific time and used throughout the year.

-- Work with other businesses to promote each other.
+- Work with other local businesses to promote each other's services on a reciprocal basis.